-There are two midterms and one final exam for this course.
-The exams will follow the same format as the quizzes.
-More details about the exams can be found on the blackboard course website.
+There are one midterm and one final exams for this course.
+The exams will be developed from assigned readings and lectures.
+More details about the exams can be found on the course website.

 ASSIGNMENTS

 There will be several activity assignments for this course.
 More details about the specific requirements of the assignments will be given in class.